 Caribbean Regional Oceanscape Project

-The Nature Conservancy will be using the Mapping Ocean Wealth approach to develop ecosystem service models at the scale of the Eastern Caribbean in support of the Caribbean Regional Oceanscape Project.
+Under this project, The Nature Conservancy will be using the Mapping Ocean Wealth approach to develop ecosystem service models at the scale of the Eastern Caribbean in support of the Caribbean Regional Oceanscape Project.
 We will refine and adapt existing coral reef tourism and fisheries models, while developing novel methodologies to characterize recreational fishing and cultural values in participating Eastern Caribbean countries (Dominica, Grenada, St. Kitts and Nevis, St. Lucia, and St. Vincent and the Grenadines).
 These data will support these countries in ongoing and future marine spatial planning through the direct provision of spatially explicit information on their ecosystem service values, particularly relating to fisheries and nature-based tourism.
 This will include existing information, new information generated locally, and the provision of both tools and training to enable practical use and application of ecosystem services values into planning.
+Read project overview.

 Since 2008, TNC has been working with the Cayman Islands Department of Environment (DOE) on MPA design and assessment.
 Partnering with local government and stakeholders, TNC helped to design a new MPA Network which expands the current MPA system from 16.7% to 50%, or 7,717 acres to 26,542 acres.
 The new design incorporated the latest scientific concepts on MPA design, based on the TNC Reef Resilience Guidance, connectivity of maximizing fish spillover for fisheries benefits.
 TNC also took part in a scientific assessment of reef resilience within and outside MPAs in the Cayman Islands using the Healthy Reefs initiatives.
 TNC trained DOE employees on how to use Marxan to inform MPA network design based on extensive engagement with local government and stakeholders, and providing scientific and technical expertise during the assessment reef resilience in the MPA network.
 To support monitoring efforts, a smart-phone app was developed for enforcement and for public interaction on rules, regulations and sustainable seafood options related to MPAs.
 To assist with prioritizing areas for coral reef restoration, TNC created a coral reef restoration explorer that permits users to analyze and overlay a variety of ecosystem service benefits provided by coral reefs, such as coastal protection, reduction of exposure, and recreation and tourism.